Short Hop Pickup

 Why it matters

-Confident short-hop fielding lets infielders play balls where they land instead of always trying to time a comfortable high hop, closing off more of the infield.
-SwingVantage's ground-ball review can flag hesitant backward footwork on short-hop opportunities.
+Confident work low to the dirt lets infielders play balls where they land instead of always trying to time a comfortable arrival.
+This closes off more of the infield.
+SwingVantage's ground-ball review can flag hesitant backward footwork on these opportunities.

 How it shows up on video